frostnova721/AnimeStream-electron/readme.md

 ## License

-This project is licensed under the **GNU Affero Public License version 3.0**.
+This project is licensed under the **GNU Public License version 3.0**.

 ## Disclaimer
 - By using this app, you agree that the developer(s) of AnimeStream is not responsible for any content within the app and won't be legally responsible for any violations.